Zograscope: History

-Experience of zograscope viewing
+Viewing experience

 Zograscopes created an unprecedentedly realistic experience of depicted scenes, so much so that Blake (2003) described it as "virtual reality".
 A zograscope allowed viewers to move their eyes over very large scenes, yielding an immersive experience.

 Koenderink et al. (2013) showed that viewing photographs with a zograscope allowed observers to see depicted objects, such as Rodin's Danaid (Rodin), in objectively measured depth.

 Explanation

 Magnification of images was well understood by the time the first devices were constructed in the early 18th century.
 Basically, the image is placed at the focal point of a biconvex or plano-convex lens (a magnifying glass) allowing someone to view the magnified image at varying distances on the other side of the lens.
 Court and von Rorh (1935) suggested that the popularity of the early French models was because they allowed presbyopic purchasers to see the images clearly despite the French fashion against wearing glasses.
 But Chaldecott (1953) doubted this could have been the sole reason for the devices' enduring popularity, leaving the major factor to be the realistic appearance of the depicted images.

 A zograscope makes a realistic experience for someone looking through it is by enhancing depth perception.
 One way is by minimizing other depth cues that specify the flatness and pictorial nature of the picture.
 The image is magnified, perhaps giving it a visual angle similar to the real scene the picture is depicting.
 The edges of the picture are blocked by the frame of the lens.
 The light coming from the lens to the eye is collimated, preventing accommodation.
 In early prints of interior scenes, some objects were hand-tinted with saturated colors whereas the background was tinted with "a pale wash" exploiting color contrast as a depth cue.

 A second way a zograscope could enhance depth perception is by creating binocular stereopsis.
 Because each eye views the image from a different position, the surface of the picture could have binocular disparity from different magnification for the two eyes or from differences in the rotation of the images received by the eyes, so-called cyclodisparity.
 Such disparities create an overall slant of the picture surface around the vertical meridian or horizontal meridian respectively.
 As well, coloured parts of the image will be refracted differently for each eye, creating a version of chromostereopsis.
 Even if the binocular disparity were incorrect for the surface of the image or any coloured parts of it, the stereoscopic information tends to integrate with the other depth information in the image.